wagenaartje/formation-assembly/README.md

 - Novelty search will automatically go to unexplored areas, naturally the high-fitness areas.
 However, once saturated, it will drift away from possible local minima!
 - Maak een plaatje met een fixed formation, en visualiseer de paths vanuit verschillende random startpunten.
 Of met heat maps, of a la monte carlo bij Airbus.
 Kleur de paths met zelfde eindpunt hetzelfde.
 Je zal dan een soort duidelijke splitting moeten zien?
+- Kopieer Guido's paper format, although it may seem a bit weird...
+- Make velocity plots, when 2 agents are kept at same position.
+What local minima appear?
+- Mention perception / proprioception
+- do thousands of simulations on the final best individuals

 # EUR-FUCKING-KA
 The problem seems to be that we do not vary the number of formations enough.
 We should do more localized training therefore instead.